Curriculum

 Team Learning

-The goal is to transform conversational and collective thinking skills so that groups of people can reliably develop intelligence and ability greater than the sum of individual members.
+Team Learning is our capacity to think and work together more effectively and efficiently tapping the collective intelligence of a group, team, department, family… The goal is to transform conversational and collective thinking skills so that groups of people can reliably develop intelligence and ability greater than the sum of individual members.

 Additional topics covered include: